 We have conducted a full risk assessment, which is available on request.
 Please note that this, and the measures detailed within this email are subject to change as the pandemic and required measures continue to evolve.

-Physical contact is permitted, as per the SportCheer England Return to Play document, approved by the Department for Culture, Media and Sport on 22 October 2020, under the following conditions:
+Physical contact is permitted, as per the SportCheer England Return to Play document, approved by the Department for Culture, Media and Sport on 22 October 2020, and updated following discussions with Sport England in December 2020,under the following conditions:

-Stunting to be carried out with risk mitigations including compulsory face masks for athletes aged 4+.
+Stunting to be carried out with risk mitigations.
 Limited to a maximum of 15 minutes stunting at a time with a clear break for athletes to wash/sanitise hands and any equipment to reduce droplet and fomite transmission.

 Athletes should form stunt groups of up to 6 athletes made up of athletes within their team, with consistent athlete groups between sessions to limit how many people they come into close contact with.